jcbhmr/portablegit.js/README.md

 ![Bun](https://img.shields.io/static/v1?style=for-the-badge&message=Bun&color=000000&logo=Bun&logoColor=FFFFFF&label=)
 ![Windows](https://img.shields.io/static/v1?style=for-the-badge&message=Windows&color=0078D4&logo=Windows&logoColor=FFFFFF&label=)

-🛑 Only works on Windows x64 systems.
-Does not work on macOS or Linux.

 You can install this package using npm or your favorite npm package manager.
 If possible you should use the user or global [Git for Windows](https://gitforwindows.org/) installation instead of this package.

 ```sh